INTERMAGNET/wg-www-gins-data-formats/Meeting_2025-09/GINSubcommitteeMeetingMinutes.md

 See the actions from this meeting here: https://github.com/INTERMAGNET/wg-www-gins-data-formats/blob/master/Meeting_2024-11/GINSubcommitteeMeetingMinutes.md.

- 1. [x] *SF to discuss MQTT impementation at the Kyoto GIN with SI*.
+ 1. [x] *SF to discuss MQTT implementation at the Kyoto GIN with SI*.
 This action has been superseded by a program of work that is being discussed at this meeting.
  1. [x] *VM to investigate new ways of transferring data to the Edinburgh GIN*.
 This action has been superseded by a program of work that is being discussed at this meeting.
  1. [x] *CB to investigate new ways of transferring data to the Edinburgh GIN*.
 This action has been superseded by a program of work that is being discussed at this meeting.
  1. [x] *BG to investigate new ways of transferring data to the Edinburgh GIN*.
 This action has been superseded by a program of work that is being discussed at this meeting.